Artistic Intelligence: A Diffusion-Based Framework for High-Fidelity Landscape Painting Synthesis: Related Work

-The emergence of large text-to-image models that can create visually appealing images from brief descriptive prompts has highlighted the remarkable potential of artificial intelligence.
+The emergence of large text-to-image models that can create visually appealing images from brief descriptive prompts has highlighted the remarkable potential of AI.
 However, these models encounter challenges such as uneven data availability across specific domains compared to the generalized image-to-text domain.
 In addition, some tasks require more precise control and guidance than simple prompts can provide.
 ControlNet~\cite{zhang2023adding} addresses these issues by generating high-quality images based on user-provided cues and controls, which can fine-tune performance for specific tasks.
-Similarly, Ip-adapter~\cite{ye2023ip} employs decoupled cross-attention mechanisms for the characteristics of the text and the image.
-Inspired by these approaches, our study incorporates ControlNet's additional structural controls, such as sketches, depth maps, and semantic segmentation maps.
-Moreover, the Ip-adapter can utilize style or content from reference images to guide the generation of landscape paintings.
-For example, the Thangka sketch colorization method~\cite{li2023thangka} proposed by Li et al. employs multi-level adaptive instance-normalized color fusion combined with skip connection attention to effectively capture and distinguish the intricate semantic information embedded within the sketch lines.
-Additionally, Edge-MSGAN \cite{sun2024paint} harnesses edge images to guide a completion network in generating complete ancient paintings.
-It employs a multibranch color correction network to precisely adjust and harmonize the colors, ensuring fidelity to the original artistic style.
+Meanwhile, IP-Adapter~\cite{ye2023ip} employs decoupled cross-attention mechanisms for the characteristics of the text and the image.
+Inspired by these approaches, our study incorporates ControlNet's additional structural controls and the IP-Adapter's style guiding the generation of landscape paintings.